Couples Therapy in Charlotte, NC

 Causes can be as simple as a loss or lack of communication or disparate ways of communicating.
 Sometimes couples have suffered serious losses and betrayals in their relationship that are known but never discussed.
 Couples are increasingly stressed by work and the impact of culture and social media.

 Sometimes one or both partner turns toward substances, porn, shopping, solo activities that give an indication that the couple is struggling.
 Often times couples argue over issues pertaining to money, sex, or family.
 The real hidden issues emerge over time which may include power struggles, feelings of abandonment and disengagement, anger, or need for excitement which may be missing in the relationship.
+Sometimes couples no longer know how to relate after their child-rearing days are over, especially if pregnancy occurred during the early stages of the relationship.

-What Types of Approaches are Used in Couples Therapy?
+What Types of Approaches are Used in Couples’ Therapy?

-Depending on the couple and their situation, Dr. Scheel may use varying methods in order to get couples on the right path.
+Dr. Scheel may use varying methods in order to get couples on the right path.
 Some of the methods used are as follows:

 - Insight-oriented psychotherapy – most useful where couples understand what their needs are and how they are camouflaging their needs or expressing them via arguments or disengagement.
 Helping couples speak the truth about their feelings, wants, and desires are critical.